-Fourth quarter adjusted EBITDA and operating income included \$10.1 million of countervailing duty ("CVD") and anti-dumping duty ("AD"), as compared to \$0.1 million in the same quarter last year.
-CVD was not in effect until December 28, 2017.
-Duty expense in the fourth quarter of 2017 was offset by a \$3.5 million export tax recovery due to differences in preliminary and revised duty rates.
+Fourth quarter adjusted EBITDA and operating income included \$3.4 million of countervailing duty ("CVD") and anti-dumping duty ("AD"), as compared to \$10.1 million in the same period last year.
+Duty expense declined as a result of reduced US-destined lumber shipment volumes.
+For further information on CVD and AD see "Softwood Lumber Dispute and US Market Update".